Ayush31120/Ayush31120/README.md

 - 👋 Hi, I’m @Ayush31120
 - Ayush Mishra
 - 👀 I’m interested in ...Artificial Intelligence
-- 🌱 I’m currently learning ...Biomedical Signal Processing
+- 🌱 I’m currently working on Computer vision and Large Language Model
 - 📫 How to reach me ...I will Tell Soon

 <!---